Van Buren man arrested for assault with a pair of pliers at a Fort Smith McDonald's

-FORT SMITH, Ark. — A Van Buren man was arrested Sunday (April 26) after assaulting another person at a Fort Smith McDonald's.
+FORT SMITH, Ark. — A Van Buren man was arrested Sunday (April 26) after allegedly assaulting another person with a pair of pliers at a Fort Smith McDonald's.

 According to a police report, officers arrived at a McDonald's on Kelly Highway due to a disturbance and found several people shouting and yelling in the parking lot.